line/armeria/site/src/sphinx/server-cors.rst

         }
     }).build();

-You can also use :api:`@CorsDecorator` at class level to apply the decorator to all service methods in the class.
+You can also use :api:`@CorsDecorator` at the class level to apply the decorator to all service methods in the class.
 Note that the :api:`@CorsDecorator` annotation specified at the method level takes precedence over what's specified at the class level:

 .. code-block:: java

     // this decorator will be ignored for the path "/post"
-    @CorsDecorator(origins = "http://example.com", credentialAllowed = true)
+    @CorsDecorator(origins = "http://example.com", credentialsAllowed = true)
     class MyAnnotatedService {
         @Get("/get")
         public HttpResponse get() {